sephmission/aws-devops/Section Quizzes/10,000 Foot Quiz.md

 # Questions

 **1. AWS ________ allows organizations to do complex analysis on large volumes of data.**

-- ElastiCache
+    a.
+ElastiCache
-- Elastic Map Reduce
+    b.
+Elastic Map Reduce
-- Big Data Processing
+    c.
+Big Data Processing
-- EC2
+    d.
+EC2

 **2. What does an AWS Region consist of?**

-- A distinct location within a geographic area designed to provide high availability to a specific geography.
+    a.
+A distinct location within a geographic area designed to provide high availability to a specific geography.
-- A collection of databases that can only be accessed from a specific geographic region.
+    b.
+A collection of databases that can only be accessed from a specific geographic region.
-- An independent collection of AWS computing resources in a defined geography.
+    c.
+An independent collection of AWS computing resources in a defined geography.
-- A console that gives you a quick, global picture of your cloud computing environment.
+    d.
+A console that gives you a quick, global picture of your cloud computing environment.

 **3. There are more Regions than Edge Locations.**

-- False
+    a.
+False
-- True
+    b.
+True

 **4. How many regions are there on the AWS Platform?**

-- 14
+    a.
+14
-- 16
+    b.
+16
-- 11
+    c.
+11
-- 15
+    d.
+15

 **5. An AWS VPC is a component of which AWS family of services?**

-- Global Infrastructure
+    a.
+Global Infrastructure
-- Database Services
+    b.
+Database Services
-- Networking Services
+    c.
+Networking Services
-- Compute Services
+    d.
+Compute Services

 **6. Amazon's data warehousing service is called Redshift.**

-- True
+    a.
+True
-- False
+    b.
+False

 **7. AWS's NoSQL product offering is known as ___________.**

-- DynamoDB
+    a.
+DynamoDB
-- RDS
+    b.
+RDS
-- ElastiCache
+    c.
+ElastiCache
-- MongoDB
+    d.
+MongoDB

 **8. Which statement best describes Availability Zones?**

-- Availability Zones are distinct locations within an AWS region that are engineered to be isolated from failures.
+    a.
+Availability Zones are distinct locations within an AWS region that are engineered to be isolated from failures.
-- An Availability Zone is a restricted area designed specifically for creating Virtual Private Clouds.
+    b.
+An Availability Zone is a restricted area designed specifically for creating Virtual Private Clouds.
-- An Availability Zone is a Content Distribution Network used to make content available to a certain geographic area.
+    c.
+An Availability Zone is a Content Distribution Network used to make content available to a certain geographic area.
-- Availability Zones are two zones containing compute resources that are designed to automatically maintain synchronized copies of each other's data.
+    d.
+Availability Zones are two zones containing compute resources that are designed to automatically maintain synchronized copies of each other's data.

 **9. Amazon's highly scalable DNS service is called ____________.**

-- Route66
+    a.
+Route66
-- DNS Direct
+    b.
+DNS Direct
-- DynamoDNS
+    c.
+DynamoDNS
-- Route53
+    d.
+Route53

 **10. Which AWS service offers object (file based) storage?**

-- Cloud Front
+    a.
+Cloud Front
-- Simple Storage Service (S3)
+    b.
+Simple Storage Service (S3)
-- Elastic Block Stroe
+    c.
+Elastic Block Stroe
-- DynamoDB
+    d.
+DynamoDB

 # Answers
 **1. AWS ________ allows organizations to do complex analysis on large volumes of data.**

-- ElastiCache
-- :white_check_mark: **`Elastic Map Reduce`**
+   Correct Answer: **`b.
+Elastic Map Reduce`**
-- Big Data Processing
-- EC2

 **2. What does an AWS Region consist of?**

-- A distinct location within a geographic area designed to provide high availability to a specific geography.
-- A collection of databases that can only be accessed from a specific geographic region.
-- :white_check_mark: **`An independent collection of AWS computing resources in a defined geography.`**
+   Correct Answer: **`c.
+An independent collection of AWS computing resources in a defined geography.`**
-- A console that gives you a quick, global picture of your cloud computing environment.

 **3. There are more Regions than Edge Locations.**

-- :white_check_mark: **`False`**
-- True
+   Correct Answer: **`a.
+False`**

 **4. How many regions are there on the AWS Platform?**

-- 14
-- :white_check_mark: **`16`**
-- 11
-- 15
+   Correct Answer: **`b.
+16`**

 > As of February 2017, there are 16 AWS Regions.
 As this number will only increase over time, please refer to the AWS documentation for the most recent information.

 **5. An AWS VPC is a component of which AWS family of services?**

-- Global Infrastructure
-- Database Services
-- :white_check_mark: **`Networking Services`**
-- Compute Services
+   Correct Answer: **`c.
+Networking Services`**

 **6. Amazon's data warehousing service is called Redshift.**

-- :white_check_mark:  **`True`**
-- False
+   Correct Answer:  **`a.
+True`**

 **7. AWS's NoSQL product offering is known as ___________.**

-- :white_check_mark: **`DynamoDB`**
-- RDS
-- ElastiCache
-- MongoDB
+   Correct Answer: **`a.
+DynamoDB`**

 **8. Which statement best describes Availability Zones?**

-- :white_check_mark: **`Availability Zones are distinct locations within an AWS region that are engineered to be isolated from failures.`**
+   Correct Answer: **`a.
+Availability Zones are distinct locations within an AWS region that are engineered to be isolated from failures.`**
-- An Availability Zone is a restricted area designed specifically for creating Virtual Private Clouds.
-- An Availability Zone is a Content Distribution Network used to make content available to a certain geographic area.
-- Availability Zones are two zones containing compute resources that are designed to automatically maintain synchronized copies of each other's data.

 **9. Amazon's highly scalable DNS service is called ____________.**

-- Route66
-- DNS Direct
-- DynamoDNS
-- :white_check_mark: **`Route53`**
+   Correct Answer: **`d.
+Route53`**

 **10. Which AWS service offers object (file based) storage?**

-- Cloud Front
-- :white_check_mark: **`Simple Storage Service (S3)`**
+   Correct Answer: **`b.
+Simple Storage Service (S3)`**
-- Elastic Block Stroe
-- DynamoDB